I wrote ‘Our Guest House’ sometime in October 2009. Today’s #FridayReflections prompt sparked off the memory and I decided to share it with you.

 Life seemed to settle in to a routine for the rest of September.
 I started a yoga class, which I really enjoy.
 I started travelling on my own to town (quite an achievement for me in this city!) and enjoying the use of the British Library.

 However, early on 3rd October morning we got the very sad news of my cousin’s tragic death.
 She was only 38 years old and in the prime of life and her business career.
 The family was devastated and it was only natural that I go to Hyderabad to be there for her funeral.
-More about her in another post.

 While in Hyderabad, I started a fever – but was determined to come back to Mumbai for José’s birthday and because he had plans to go to Igatpuri for a Vipassana weekend.
-He had been planning this for a couple of months.
+He had planned this for a couple of months.
 I came back alright, but the fact that my fever turned out to be malaria (Plasmodium Vivax) put paid to all his plans!